 Early History of the Dawderage family

 This web page shows only a small excerpt of our Dawderage research.
-Another 141 words (10 lines of text) covering the years 1218, 1555, 1628, 1650, 1621, 1625, 1610, 1666, 1646, 1656 and 1656 are included under the topic Early Dawderage History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1218, 1555, 1628, 1650, 1621, 1625, 1610, 1666, 1646, 1656 and 1656 are included under the topic Early Dawderage History in all our PDF Extended History products and printed products wherever possible.

 Dawderage Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Dawderage has been recorded under many different variations, including Dodderidge, Doderidge, Dodderige, Doderige, Dotteridge and many more.

 Early Notables of the Dawderage family (pre 1700)

 Another 39 words (3 lines of text) are included under the topic Early Dawderage Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dawderage family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Dawderage or a variant listed above: Davie Dodderidge who settled in Barbados in 1635; along with Jarvis and Thomas; George Dodderidge settled in Virginia in 1670 along with John; Thomas Dodderidge settled in Virginia in 1635..